Join as a special member! 🛒 Visit Shop Gotta-havs

 1. blank cookies

-3. royal icing flood consistency in piping bag, I like to use a #5 frosting tip
+3. Royal icing flood consistency in piping bag, I like to use a #5 icing tip

 4. scribe or toothpick